harshu1705/HackConquest_Tech_Trojans_Winner/README.md

 This repository features three machine learning models and two websites focused on healthcare analytics, predictions, and visualization.
 These models aim to address anomaly detection, billing prediction, and sales forecasting.
 Additionally, a **Power BI** dashboard and a billing prediction website provide valuable tools for stakeholders and patients.

 ## Comprehensive User Guide for the Healthcare Analytics Dashboard

+Step 1 :**User Authentication & Account Creation:**
-Step 1 :Log in with your username and password to establish a secure session using JWT (JSON Web Tokens) for token-based authentication.
+Log in with your username and password to establish a secure session using JWT (JSON Web Tokens) for token-based authentication.
 If you don’t have an account, you can register a new one by providing your personal details.
 Passwords are securely hashed and stored in MongoDB to ensure your information is protected.

 ![image](https://github.com/user-attachments/assets/8ae83b1f-7769-4471-bc53-d971e0ac9301)
 ![image](https://github.com/user-attachments/assets/e9c7a2ee-d670-4bbc-b1b9-10f361849a3e)

 Step 2 **:Dashboard Access & Sidebar Navigation**:
 Access the home page, serving as the hub for key metrics and insights, built using React.js for dynamic updates.
 Utilize the left navigation panel to transition seamlessly between various analytical tools, all styled with Tailwind CSS to ensure a responsive design that enhances user experience.